tlhunter/consumer-centric-api-design/book.md

 Since everything we do is over HTTP, I'm going to show you a dissection of an HTTP packet.
 I'm often surprised at how many people don't know what these things look like!
 When the Consumer sends a Request to the Server, they provide a set of Key/Value pairs, called a Header, along with two newline characters, and finally the request body.
 This is all sent in the same packet.

 The server then responds in the say Key/Value pair format, with two newlines and then the response body.
 HTTP is very much a request/response protocol; there is no "Push" support (the Server sending data to the Consumer unprovoked), unless you use a different protocol such as Websockets.

-When designing your API, you should be able to work with tools which allow you to look at raw HTTP packets.
-Consider using [Wireshark](https://www.wireshark.org), for example.
-Also, make sure you are using a framework / web server which allows you to read and change as many of these fields as possible.

 ### Example HTTP Request